cfreundlich/cfreundlich.github.io/_posts/2023-06-30-portfolio-balancer.markdown

   1. VSMAX

 Having a broad array of sector and market cap coverage is a simple way to minimize risk of any individual company or sector having a crisis.
 It avoids over-exposure on any area of the economy, and likewise avoids stock picking.

+If you inspect the distribution of assets in a target date retirement fund, you will notice less diversity in equity markets than the list of ten that I proposed above.
+The list above is by no means complete (notably is lacks exposure to emerging markets or any fixed income).

 ### Rebalancing Toward the Target
 The software assumes the user has very recently downloaded their current portfolio positions as a CSV file.
 Then, the user has two options for how they want to software to suggest trades that would rebalance their portfolio toward a target of equal distribution of assets: 'Hard Rebalance' and 'Try to Never Sell.'

 ### Hard Rebalance
 The 'Hard Rebalance' strategy suggests buying assets that have depreciated (or not appreciated as fast as other assets) and selling assets that have appreciated more than others, bringing your portfolio to a perfectly equal value distribution across assets, despite potential tax liabilities if there were unrealized gains.

+#### Remark: Linear Algebra a Work!
+The Hard Rebalance strategy is the solution to a linear system of equations.
+In particular, if the portfolio as *n* assets, we wish to change the value of each by executing trades.
+Let *x<sub>i</sub>* denote the amount we change the *i-th* asset.
+Let *c* denote the amount cash the investor wants to add (or subtract if withdraw).
+Then *<**1**, x>=c* constrains our choice not to over- or under-spend.
+Let *v* denote the total initial value of the portfolio.
+Then, to hard rebalance the assets, we desire that *p<sub>i</sub> + x<sub>i</sub> = (v+c)/n*, where *p<sub>i</sub>* is the initial value of the *i-th* asset.
+In the code, I rearranged these constraints to formulate a linear system of the form *Ax=b*, and the code solves for *x*.

 ### Try to Never Sell
-On the other hand, the 'Try to Never Sell' strategy will only buy assets that have depreciated (or not appreciated as fast as other assets), approaching the target distribution without realizing gains tax.
+The 'Try to Never Sell' strategy will only buy assets that have depreciated (or not appreciated as fast as other assets), approaching the target distribution without realizing gains tax.
 It may not lead to a completely equalized portfolio distribution, but it avoids potential tax implications of the hard rebalance.

 One way to think of this strategy is that it raises the floor of your portfolio, buying low incrementally.
+The implementation in the code uses a MinHeap to execute the flood fill.

 ### Providing flexibility by factoring in Deposits and Withdrawals
 A key feature of both strategies supported by the Portfolio Balancer is that they offer users the flexibility to specify an amount of cash they wish to invest or withdraw, allowing the software to reallocate funds accordingly.